-“In some months, the lab data indicated that the turnaround time was up to 15 hours less for sites using CST Cerner versus sites that were using paper requisitions," says Brenda Hearn, CST Director for Laboratory, Medical Imaging, Cardiology Diagnostics and Clinical Collect.
+“In some months, the lab data indicated that the turnaround time was up to 15 hours less for sites using CST Cerner versus sites that were using paper requisitions," says Brenda Hearn, CST Director for Laboratory, Medical Imaging, Speciality Diagnostics, Maternity, Clinical Trials, Emergency, Integrated Results and Notifications and Clinical Collect.
 "That’s a really big win both for patients and for staff."

 It has also streamlined the patient experience.
 When patients are registered at a testing site that uses CST Cerner, they are entered into the electronic patient record.
 So if they get another test at a site using CST Cerner, or they visit a hospital using the system, they won’t have to repeat all their information.